 Brookville, Pennsylvania, is a quaint borough along Interstate 80 and the seat of Jefferson County.
-From a superficial look, it doesn’t appear much different than the other communities in northwestern Pennsylvania.
+From a superficial look, it doesn’t appear much different than the other communities in northwestern Pennsylvania (minus being where many Major League baseball bats are made).
 However, scattered around the wooded hillsides on the outskirts of town is one of Pennsylvania’s biggest oddities: the Scripture Rocks.

 The Scripture Rocks are a collection of dedicated and carved rocks made by local preacher and eccentric, Douglas Stahlman, in the early 20th century.
 Stahlman grew up in Jefferson County and later moved to Tennessee and Indiana.
 While in Indiana, his wife died of blood poisoning after Stahlman dismissed the doctor, choosing to rely instead on his faith to heal his wife.

 When his wife died in 1901, Stahlman’s children were taken away from him and he was declared insane.
 He eventually found his way back to his native Jefferson County, settling in Brookville.
 His religious fervor hadn’t changed, and he began praying at secluded rocks.
 Eventually, his prayers led to a vision of dedicated rocks around the outskirts of town.

 In 1909, with the help of friends, he began building chapels near some of these rocks to hold outdoor worship services.
 However, when his past deeds were found out, most of his friends and followers left his side.

 Living by himself in a home atop a rock that he dedicated as Altar Rock, Stahlman began to inscribe many of the 500 rocks that he had dedicated over the previous four years.
 By the end of July 1913, he had inscribed 165 rocks with letters between three and thirty inches in height.